ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 - `0x20`: The provided device SDI was not found
 - `0x21`: The provided device is not compatible with DMA
 - `0x22`: This device is not registered in this process' [drivable devices attribute](processes.md#drivable-devices)

+### `0x90` RAND_INT

+Generate a random number.
+In the vast majority of cases, this should only be called once per process, to serve as the seed of a local random number generator (RNG).

+Unless entropy level is set to `0`, hardware sensors are used to add entropy during the number's generation, while remaining fast enough to be used when initializing a process.
+The higher the provided level is, the higher the entropy will be but the slower the generation will be.
+For most cases, the recommanded value is `127`.

+**Arguments:**

+- Lower bound (8 bytes)
+- Higher bound (8 bytes)
+- Entropy level (1 byte)

 ### `0xA0` EXECUTION_CONTEXT